Chapter 1: Draven

 “All these pitty-pat punishments.
 I trained you well, so I know you’re capable of a lot more... impactful actions.”
 He folded the handkerchief over the finger to conceal it, then sank into his red velvet wing-backed chair.
 I scoffed and pointed at the lumpy cloth.

 “Hold up, are ya saying the finger ain’t enough?”
-I laughed wryly.
+I asked with a wry laugh.
 “He said he was tryin’ to sell his house.”

 “What difference does that make?
 People say anything nowadays.”
-He reached to the corner of his desk and grabbed a bottle of whiskey with two glasses.
+He grabbed a bottle of whiskey and two glasses from the corner of his desk.
 “While I’m busy with this party tonight, I want you to go to his house and burn it.”

 “I don’t under—”

-“Thank you,” Uriah spoke with his lips inches away from his glass.
-I turned away from him and walked out without a word or a single sip of the second glass he poured for me.
+“Thank you.”
+Uriah spoke with his lips inches away from his glass.
+I turned away and walked out without a word or a single sip of the second glass he’d poured for me.

 Caspian was halfway up the staircase when I started to head downstairs.